victorgare/bestiary-arena-mod-loader/docs/game_state_api.md

 - **Game Updates**: The state structure and API may change with game updates.
 - **Performance**: Be cautious with extensive state monitoring which can impact performance.
 - **Sandbox Mode**: Most state modifications only work properly in sandbox mode to prevent cheating in normal gameplay.
+- **XState Version 3**: The game has been upgraded to use XState v3, which may introduce breaking changes in the API.
+If your mods stop working, check for compatibility issues.

 ## Integration with Client API